María Félix: Personal life

 There are conflicting rumors that, in between her marriages to Enrique Álvarez and Agustín Lara, Félix had a brief marriage to Raúl Prado, member of the Trío Calaveras, but no concrete evidence has emerged that the marriage ever took place.
 Most of the rumors agree in claiming that Prado and Félix allegedly got married in 1943 after meeting on the set of The Rock of Souls and separated two months after the wedding.
 Mexican writer Enrique Serna interviewed the last survivor of the trio, Miguel Bermego, who told him he was a witness to the wedding.
 Prado's niece María Escalera also corroborated the marriage, saying that the marriage ended when Agustín Lara sent Félix a white piano as a gift, and "Raúl threw her out — with the piano.
 They later divorced.
 So, it appears, María Félix was my tía política [aunt-in-law]."
-In his book about Félix María Félix: 47 pasos por el cine, Paco Ignacio Taibo I wrote about the marriage as factual, saying "While filming this movie, María would meet Raúl Prado, a member of the Los Calaveras trio.
+In his book about Félix María Félix: 47 pasos por el cine, Paco Ignacio Taibo I wrote about the marriage as factual, saying, "While shooting this film, María would meet Raúl Prado, a member of the Los Calaveras trio.
 After a quick courtship they got married and shortly after they divorced.
 This is one of the most carefully protected chapters of the star's life.
 María's friends keep claiming that it was crazy."
 Prado's obituary in the Spanish newspaper El País in April 1989 reported the marriage as factual, as did some obituaries of Félix's, such as the one in Argentine newspaper La Nación, the latter which only cited "a biography" as a source.
 It was cited by TVyNovelas as one of the "myths" surrounding Félix.
 It is known that Félix vehemently denied ever having married Prado.
 Serna, who also interviewed Félix, said "On our first meeting I asked her about her marriage to Raúl Prado (which she denied until the end), the member of the Calaveras trio who sang in Jorge Negrete's films, and she told me that if I was going to go on with those lies, we were not going to be able to work on the book."
 Serna added, "At one point she told me: 'Write what you want about me, because they believe anything about me.
 Say that I slept with an octopus.'"

 Her second marriage (1945–1947) was to the composer Agustín Lara.
 Félix was a fan of Lara since her adolescence.
 They were formally introduced by a mutual friend, the actor Tito Novaro.
 The couple began a highly publicized relationship, which culminated in marriage in 1945.
 Lara immortalized Félix in a number of songs, such as "Humo en los ojos" ("Smoke in the eyes"), "Cuando vuelvas" ("When you come back"), "Dos puñales" ("Two daggers"), "Madrid" and especially the famous theme "María Bonita", composed in Acapulco during their honeymoon.
 "María Bonita" would become one of Lara's most popular songs.
 However, the relationship ended in 1947 due to Lara's jealousy.
 Félix said that Lara even tried to kill her in a fit of violent jealousy.